-Maximum Contaminant Level (MCL) is the highest level of a contaminant that is allowed in drinking water and is set at a very stringent level.
+Unregulated contaminants are those for which the Environmental Protection Agency (EPA) has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
+The maximum Contaminant Level (MCL) is the highest level of a contaminant that is allowed in drinking water and is set at a very stringent level.
 To understand the possible health effects described for many regulated constituents, a person would have to drink two liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-As you can see by the tables, the system had no violations.
+As you can see by the tables below, the system had no violations.
 We are proud that your drinking water meets or exceeds all Federal and State requirements.
-The Environmental Protection Agency (EPA) has determined that your water is safe at the levels detected.
+The EPA has determined that your water is safe at the levels detected.